irods/irods_capability_automated_ingest/README.md

         # Implement some actions which should occur after all tasks for a sync job complete.
         pass
 ```

+## Configuring Celery

+This section gives some pointers for how to configure Celery for effective use with the Automated Ingest framework.

+### Memory management

+The Celery documentation offers some tips on how to manage memory on the Celery worker nodes in the [Memory Usage](https://docs.celeryq.dev/en/stable/userguide/optimizing.html#memory-usage) section.

+### Worker task prefetch

+Celery workers can receive a number of tasks from the Celery coordinator up to a certain "prefetch" limit.
+If the tasks in a given sync job take a long time, you want to use a lower prefetch limit.
+If the tasks in a given sync job are quick, you want to use a higher prefetch limit in order to limit the roundtrip messaging between the workers and the coordinator.
+This can also be controlled with the `--files_per_task` option in the `irods_sync` script.

+The prefetch limit can be adjusted via the `CELERYD_PREFETCH_MULTIPLIER` environment variable.
+If setting the prefetch limit to 1, the Celery documentation also recommends setting the environment variable `CELERY_ACKS_LATE=True`.

+See [Prefetch Limits](https://docs.celeryq.dev/en/stable/userguide/optimizing.html#optimizing-prefetch-limit) in the Celery documentation for more information.

+## Configuring Redis

+This section gives some pointers for how to configure Redis for effective use with the Automated Ingest framework.

+### Memory management

+The [Redis documentation](https://redis.io/topics/admin) recommends the following:
+> Make sure to set the Linux kernel overcommit memory setting to 1.
+Add vm.overcommit_memory = 1 to /etc/sysctl.conf and then reboot or run the command sysctl vm.overcommit_memory=1 for this to take effect immediately.

+This allows the Linux kernel to overcommit virtual memory even if this exceeds the physical memory on the host machine.
+See [kernel.org documentation](https://www.kernel.org/doc/Documentation/vm/overcommit-accounting) for more information.

+### Networking

+If running in a distributed environment, make sure Redis server accepts connections by editing the `bind` line in /etc/redis/redis.conf or /etc/redis.conf.

 ## Run tests